alphagov/govuk-kubernetes-cluster-user-docs/source/get-started/access-eks-cluster/index.html.md

 - has read-write access to a specific namespace in a specific cluster in a specific environment
 - can view everything in that namespace excluding secrets

-The read-only role:
+The readonly role:

-- has read-only access to a specific cluster in a specific environment
+- has readonly access to a specific cluster in a specific environment
 - can view everything in that cluster excluding secrets

 1. Open the `gds-cli`.